 Bunker Talk: Let's Talk About All The Stories We Didn't Report On This Week

-We can talk about the chemical warfare, wrecked Raptors, geopolitics, torn-up treaties, strategy—you know, no big whoop.
+We can talk about the submarine warfare tactics, sinking drydocks, geopolitics, military base ghost stories, strategy—you know, no big whoop.

+It's been one wild and spooky week.
+Between sinking Russian drydocks and raided Bond-like island lairs, not to mention haunted Halloween, there's been a lot to talk about this week.
+But alas, we couldn't cover it all, so let's get together for a little bunker talk.

 Contact the author: Tyler@thedrive.com